1.Capital One VentureOne Rewards

 Cons:

-- Requires a higher spend to earn the bonus
+- Requires payment to earn full rewards

 - No bonus categories